warlocksmurf/HTBSherlock-writeups/optinseltrace2023/OpTinselTrace-5/README.md

 Question: Please confirm the process ID of the process that encrypted our files.
 <br>Answer: `5828`

-Using EVTXCmd, we can search for the file extension of encrypted files (.xmax).
-We discover that they were stored in the Microsoft-Windows-UAC-FileVirtualization/Operational channel.
+Using the output from EVTXCmd and Timeline Explorer, we can filter by the file extension of encrypted files (.xmax) and discover that they were stored in the Microsoft-Windows-UAC-FileVirtualization/Operational channel.
 Hence, we can analyze the Microsoft-Windows-UAC-FileVirtualization/Operational.evtx file to obtain the process ID.

 ![win9](https://github.com/warlocksmurf/HTB-writeups/assets/121353711/c1c564be-85e9-4850-9c1b-34527c3094d2)

 ![win9 1](https://github.com/warlocksmurf/HTB-writeups/assets/121353711/7c5b26f8-53db-4cef-af70-f228c2ccd7c7)